giorgionicoletti/denoising_convolutional_autoencoder/README.md

 # Denoising convolutional autoencoder
-A simple implementation of denoising convolutional autoencoder that uses PyTorch to reconstruct images from the MNIST dataset after injecting some hite noise.
+A simple implementation of a denoising convolutional autoencoder that uses PyTorch to reconstruct images from the MNIST dataset after injecting some white noise.

 The dataset is saved in a .mat file.